The Mammoth (00:17):

 Biddy Martin (27:52):

-I attended the 50th reunion celebration of the class of 1970.
+Last night I attended the 50th reunion celebration of the class of 1970.
 This was a class that attended Amherst in another time of social and political ferment.
-The period of the civil rights movement, the assassination of Martin Luther King Jr and Robert Kennedy, the riots that followed Dr. King's assassination.
+The period of the civil rights movement, the assassination of Martin Luther King Jr. and Robert Kennedy, the riots that followed Dr. King's assassination.
 The still early phases of the women's movement and the beginnings in major cities of a gay rights movement that had not yet reached Amherst.
 The Vietnam war, and its escalation.
-When I met with the class of '70 last night, I was moved by the friendships and the community bonds they have preserved and built over time and they have built them on the ground of a shared experience and a shared sense of what was true in their time and what's true now.
+When I met with the class of '70 last night, I was moved by the friendships and the community bonds they have preserved and built over time and which they have built on the ground of a shared experience and a shared sense of what was true in their time and what's true now.
 I was moved by the openness with which they spoke with one another about personal tragedies and losses they have experienced since leaving Amherst.
-Their strong sense of community is a kind of promise for you.
-The class of 2020, I hope you will also preserve and build new friendships and strong census of community with one another and that you will stay close to the college.
+Their strong sense of community is a kind of promise for you, class of 2020.
+I hope you will also preserve and build new friendships and nurture a strong sense of community with one another—and that you will stay close to the college.
 It is your college.

 Biddy Martin (31:26):

 The class of '70 had sent me some video recordings of programs they planned for the reunion on campus that was supposed to occur this weekend.
 They decided to hold those programs virtually.
 I was heartened again there by the openness they shared in the sessions and the panels they had organized.
-I was inspired by the transformations they described, the transformations that came out of loss and tragedy, hardship and grief, and those transformations came when the losses were properly named and properly grieved and that was the message they left in their programs.
+I was inspired by the transformations they described, the transformations that came out of loss and tragedy, hardship and grief.
+Those transformations came when the losses were properly named and properly grieved and that was the message they left in their programs.
 It would help us all to acknowledge more openly our shared sense of loss and our own vulnerabilities.
 We do not have the example in the leader of our country of a genuine propensity to acknowledge and mourn loss or to admit a failure or imperfection.
-Instead, we're told that strength is the absence of vulnerability, of imperfection or error, but the denial of vulnerability and loss can be a calamity for the people who live in denial and we are seeing that the denial of truth and reality, the contempt for science and the hatred of expertise can be a calamity for everyone in the deniers' orbit.
+Instead, we're told that strength is the absence of vulnerability, imperfection, or error.
+But the denial of vulnerability and loss can be a calamity for the people who live in denial and we are seeing that the denial of truth and reality, the contempt for science and the hatred of expertise, can be a calamity for everyone in the deniers' orbit.

 Biddy Martin (33:14):